-Who doesn’t love a good DIY solution?
-If you’re looking to cobble together your own pregnancy pillow, consider turning to what’s already in your closet.
+Who doesn't love a good DIY solution?
+If you're looking to cobble together your own pregnancy pillow, consider turning to what's already on your bed.

 Since they tend to move around a little more and are softer than wedge and body pillows, traditional pillows can sometimes be less effective, but they may be worth a shot if you want to save a buck.
-You can experiment with using multiple pillows in different positions till you find what’s comfiest for you.
+You can experiment with using multiple pillows in different positions till you find what helps you fall into deep, restorative sleep!

 Benefits of Using a Pregnancy Body Pillow